ostdotcom/ost-sdk-php/README.md

 echo json_encode($response, JSON_PRETTY_PRINT);
 ```

-### Session Module
+### Sessions Module

-In order to create a seamless user experience so that users don't have to
+In order to create a more seamless user experience, so that users don't have to
-sign a new transaction at every move in the application we came up with
+sign a new transaction at every move in the application, we use session keys.
-the concept of sessionKeys.
-These keys are used to sign messages on user's
+These keys are authorized to sign transactions on the user's behalf
-behalf for a predetermined amount of time and with a defined maximum spending
+for a predetermined amount of time and with a defined maximum spending
-limit per-transaction.
+limit per transaction.

-These keys are created on the mobile device from where the end user participates
+These session keys are created in a user's wallet.
+A user’s TokenHolder
-in the economy.
-Each key has a corresponding public key, which in-turn has a
-corresponding public address.
-User’s TokenHolder contract can have multiple
+contract can have multiple authorized session keys.
-sessionKeys for signing messages on user’s behalf.

-To get information about user’s session keys use services provided in session module.
+To get information about a user’s session keys, use services provided in the Sessions module.

 ```php
 $sessionService = $ostObj->services->sessions;
 ```

-Get User Session(s) List:
+Get User Sessions List:

 ```php
 $getParams = array();